RituParmar-58/inventory-management/README.md

 This is the main component of the application.
 It handles the mode toggle functionality and renders the Inventory component.

 ###  2. Inventory.js
 This component displays the list of products in the inventory.
 It allows users to perform CRUD operations on the products.
-a) Fetches inventory data from the API
+a) Fetches inventory data from the API.
-b) Renders the list of products in a table
+b) Renders the list of products in a table.
-c) Allows editing, deleting, and disabling/enabling products
+c) Allows editing, deleting, and disabling/enabling products.
-d) Passes down mode state to child components
+d) Passes down mode state to child components.

 ### 3. EditProductModal.js
 This component is a modal that allows users to edit product details.
 It appears when the user clicks on the edit button for a specific product.

-a) Displays input fields for editing product details (category, price, quantity)
+a) Displays input fields for editing product details (category, price, quantity).
-b) Allows users to save or cancel the changes
+b) Allows users to save or cancel the changes.

 ## Installation
 Clone the repository: